Albert0i/mern_stack_course/README.md

 ## Forward
-All of us have bad times, only few of us tackle with composure.
+<span style="font-size: 36px; font-weight: bold;">A</span>ll of us have bad times, only few of us tackle with composure.
 We have been taught since early childhood, but those knowledge are stale and stinky and of little use.

 All of us have sad times, only few of us handle with decorum.
 We have made friends since early childhood, but those faces are withered and wrinkle and of little help.

-Profitable knowledge must come from real life, true friends must come from wholehearted interchange.
+In a word, profitable knowledge must come from real life, true friends must come from wholehearted interchange.

 ## I.